Renewing an F-1/J-1 Visa

 • Photograph(s) — for the prescribed format, visit www.travel.state.gov/

-F-1 students engaged in post-completion Optional Practical Training (OPT) also require a valid Employment Authorization Document (EAD); proof of current employment or a job offer letter; and valid Form I-20 with a current travel signature (less than six months old on the date of entry).
+F-1 students engaged in post-completion or STEM Optional Practical Training (OPT) also require a valid Employment Authorization Document (EAD); proof of current employment or a job offer letter; and valid Form I-20 with a current travel signature (less than six months old on the date of entry).

 J-1 students engaged in post-completion Academic Training also require an Academic Training letter from an International Student Advisor; proof of current employment; and valid Form DS-2019 with a current travel signature (less than six months old on the date of entry).